Lamb or Goat Bacon

 - 4 ounces kosher salt or fine salt

-- 20 grams pink salt (available from com)
+- 20 grams pink salt available from butcherpacker.com

 - ¼ tsp cloves